mongodb/docs-realm/source/includes/synced-realm-bundling.rst

 .. warning:: Synced Realm Bundling and Client Maximum Offline Time

-   If your application has enabled :ref:`advanced backend compaction
+   If your application has enabled
-   <advanced-backend-compaction>` by configuring a
    :ref:`client maximum offline time <client-maximum-offline-time>`, users could experience a client reset the first time they open the bundled realm file.
 This can happen if the bundled realm file was generated more than **client maximum offline time** days before the user syncs the realm for the first time.